MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/desktop-heap-limitation-out-of-memory.md

 ## Symptoms

 After you open many application windows in Windows, you may be unable to open any additional windows.
 Sometimes, a window may open.
-However, it will not contain the expected components.
+However, it won't contain the expected components.
 Additionally, you may receive an error message that resembles the following:

 > Out of Memory

 ## Cause

 This problem occurs because of the desktop heap limitation.
 If you close some windows, and then you try to open other windows, these windows may open.
-However, this method does not affect the desktop heap limitation.
+However, this method doesn't affect the desktop heap limitation.

 ## Resolution

 > [!IMPORTANT]
 > This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, see [How to back up and restore the registry in Windows](https://support.microsoft.com/help/322756).

-To resolve this problem, modify the desktop heap size.
-To do this, follow these steps:
+To resolve this problem, modify the desktop heap size by following these steps:

 1. Click **Start**, type *regedit* in the **Start Search** box, and then click regedit.exe in the **Programs** list.